mautic/developer-documentation-new/docs/components/contacts.rst

     * - $query
       - Required
       - QueryBuilder
-      - DBAL QueryBuilder object defining basics of the query.
+      - Database Abstraction Layer QueryBuilder object defining basics of the query.
     * - $options
       - Required
       - array
-      - Array generated and passed into method by $event->getQueryOptions() in the event listener above
+      - Array generated and passed into method by ``$event->getQueryOptions()`` in the event listener above
     * - $eventNameColumn
       - Required
       - string
-      - Name of the column (with table prefix) that should be used when sorting by event name
+      - Name of the column with table prefix that should to use when sorting by event name
     * - $timestampColumn
       - Required
       - string
-      - Name of the column (with table prefix) that should be used when sorting by timestamp
+      - Name of the column with table prefix that should to use when sorting by timestamp
     * - $serializedColumns
       - Optional
       - array
-      - When using DBAL, arrays are not auto-unserialized by Doctrine.
-Define the columns here (as returned by the query results) to auto-unserialize.
+      - When using the Database Abstraction Layer, arrays won't be auto-unserialized by Doctrine.
+Define the columns here, as returned by the query results, to auto-unserialize.
     * - $dateTimeColumns
       - Optional
       - array
-      - When using DBAL, ``datetime`` columns are not auto converted to \DateTime objects by Doctrine.
-Define the columns here (as returned by the query results) to auto do so.
+      - When using the Database Abstraction Layer, ``datetime`` columns won't be auto converted to \DateTime objects by Doctrine.
+Define the columns here, as returned by the query results, to auto do so.
     * - $resultsParserCallback
       - Optional
       - callback
       - Callback to custom parse a result.
-This is optional and mainly used to handle a column result when all results are already being looped over for $serializedColumns and $dateTimeColumns.
+This is optional and mainly used to handle a column result when all results are already looped over for $serializedColumns and $dateTimeColumns.